SaifTTU/Shopping-Scraper/README.md

 # Shopping-Scraper

 Hello!
-This is our Grocery Shopper App!
+This is our Grocery Shopper App! \
+To run this, simply open up Grocery_UI_App in your favorite IDE and hit run.

 <img src="images/Title Photo.png"
      alt="Title Image 1"